MrGEFORCE/chirpCalculationKernel/readme.md

 # FMCW chirp calculation kernel

-- supports multiple programming languages for calculating FMCW radar chirp parameters.
+- Supports multiple programming languages for calculating FMCW radar chirp parameters.
-- it is designed as a kernel, meant to be integrated into other software that may have a GUI.
+- It is designed as a kernel, meant to be integrated into other software that may have a GUI.
-- in addition to performing radar performance calculations, the library also detects and reports invalid settings.
+- In addition to performing radar performance calculations, the library also detects and reports invalid settings.
-- for high-level languages, this library provides a standard .cfg file API to describe parameters, making it easy to load and save configurations between different languages.
+- For high-level languages, this library provides a standard .cfg file API to describe parameters, making it easy to load and save configurations between different languages.
-- still in early stage of development...
+- Still in early stage of development...

+---

+### Prerequisites

+You should be familiar with the basic theory of FMCW radar signal processing, otherwise the code is very hard to understand.
+Except for this, almost nothing else need to know because this project just do some simple calculation, saving and loading.

 ---

 ### Environments

 1. for python: